port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 ```
 </TabItem>
 <TabItem value="argocd" label="ArgoCD" default>
+To install the integration using ArgoCD, follow these steps:

 1. Create a `values.yaml` file in `argocd/my-ocean-sonarqube-integration` in your git repository with the content:

 :::note